caden-miller/caden-miller/README.md

 ### Hi, I'm @caden-miller 👋
-- 🔭 I’m currently working on a SaaS (for school) using Ruby on Rails
+- 🔭 I’m currently working on an automated garden system using Ruby on Rails and an ESP32 via MQTT
-- 🌱 I'm currently learning software engineering principles and about designing and analyzing algorithms
 - 👯 I’m looking to collaborate on cool open-source utility projects
-- 📫 How to reach me: cadenmiller40@gmail.com
+- 📫 Email me at cadenmiller40@gmail.com if you have any questions